Lake Anna Striper Fishing Lessons

 Available to: Age 15 and over however, those ages 15, 16, and 17, must be accompanied by their parent or legal guardian.

 Requirements: Must hold and present a valid VA State Fresh Water Fishing License.
-You can purchase license online by clicking here.
+You can purchase a license online by clicking here.

 - Captain’s Introduction, Safety Orientation, and Carbon Monoxide awareness talk

 - Discuss the importance of preparation to greatly increase your odds for success and fun

 - General Information about Striped Bass and Hybrid Striped Bass

 - Lake Anna’s legal keep size and bag limit (Striped Bass and Hybrids)